intelops/kubviz/README.md

 <br>

-Use kubviz to monitor your cluster events, including:
+Use KubViz to monitor your cluster events, including:

 - State changes
 - Errors